Search

 ACN standing by the Church in Lebanon

 Regina Lynch, Executive President of ACN International said that the charity will continue to stand by the Lebanese Church at this new critical moment of need.
-“We will not abandon them now and are confident that our benefactors will understand the urgency of supporting the Church in Lebanon,” she said.
+“We will not abandon and are confident that our benefactors will understand the urgency of supporting the Church in Lebanon,” she said.

 Listen to our report